yohanherman/yohanherman/README.md

 ![Bannière personnalisée]()

 ## About Me
-I am currently in training to become a passionate web developer.
+My name is Johane Iam currently in training to become a passionate web developer.
 My learning journey allows me to explore and enhance my skills in the fascinating field of web development.

 ## Skills
 - **Programming Languages:**